jeslinyeoh/Frogger_Refactored/README.md

   - **_Music.java_** plays and stops music.

-- _MyStage.java_'s media functions were added into _Music.java_ and the class became an empty class to store all of each level's objects.
+- _MyStage.java_'s music functions were added into _Music.java_ and the class became an empty class to store all of each level's objects.

 ***